Pandemic influenza – Common questions

-- In North America, seasonal influenza usually affects people between November and April.
+- In North America, seasonal influenza usually affects people in the fall and winter.

 - Even though the virus may change slightly from year to year, most people will continue to have some protection against slightly changed viruses, particularly if they are immunized yearly for seasonal influenza.

 - Pandemic influenza is a global epidemic that can happen at any time of the year.
-It typically occurs three to four times each century when a completely new strain of influenza type A virus emerges.
+It typically occurs 3–4 times each century when a completely new strain of influenza type A virus emerges.

-- People generally do not have any natural immunity, i.e. protection against a pandemic virus.
+- People generally do not have any natural immunity, that is, protection against a pandemic virus.

 - If this new virus spreads easily from person to person, it could quickly travel around the world.

-- Pandemic influenza differs from seasonal influenza in that everyone is at risk of infection with the new strain, larger numbers of people catch it, and more people may die.
+- Pandemic influenza differs from seasonal influenza in that everyone is at risk of infection with the new strain and larger numbers of people catch it.

 - Current vaccines for seasonal influenza will not offer protection against pandemic influenza and need to be developed to target the specific virus.